8K HDR Playback Using Spin Digital’s Media Player

 8K HDR with HDMI 2.1 Interface

-Until relatively recently, 8K playback using Spin Player or other software players required an AV interface with four cable connections.
+Until relatively recently, 8K playback using Spin Digital’s media player or other software players required an AV interface with four cable connections.
 The most common interface was four DisplayPort outputs that required, in turn, to be converted to four HDMI 2.0 connections before they could be connected to the 8K TV.
 This 2×2 HDMI 2.0 format was supported by early 8K TVs.
 Due to some limitations of GPU drivers this format did not not support any HDR format.

 With the launch of the new generation of GPUs and 8K TVs supporting the latest version of the HDMI interface (2.1), 8K playback is not only simpler, since only one cable is needed to connect to the TV, but is also possible to play 8K with HDR.